BiaSciLab/waterbot/README.md

 # waterbot
-Scientific watering bot that measure amount of liquid despensed to plant.
+Scientific watering bot that measures the amount of liquid despensed.